gabimelo/portuguese_wsc/README.md

 - Code runs for both English and Portuguese cases, and this setting is controlled by the variable `PORTUGUESE` in `src.consts`

-- Run tests with `pytest --cov=src tests/`.
+- Run tests with `make tests`, which is equivalent to `pytest --cov=src tests/`.
 Use `pytest --cov=src --cov-report=html tests/` for generation of HTML test report.
 Needs pytest and pytest-cov packages.
 If there are import errors, should run `pip install -e .` to locally install package from source code.

 ----